-AARP gained the ability to better manage its online brand, deploy updates and provide a unified user experience regardless of device or browser.
-The upgrades have enabled AARP to offer customized, timely and anytime/anywhere communications that offer branded products, services, news, information, advocacy and advice through multiple online and mobile channels.
-What’s more, AARP’s mobile traffic has grown more than 1000% in the past year.
+Working with Siteworx, AARP achieved a 6.1 month payback from their Adobe Experience Manager investment and gained the ability to better manage its online brand, deploy updates and provide a unified user experience regardless of device or browser.
+Today AARP can offer customized, timely and anytime/anywhere communications that serve branded products, services, news, information, advocacy and advice through multiple online and mobile channels.

 AARP is a non-profit, nonpartisan organization that helps people 50+ have independence, choice and control in ways that are beneficial and affordable to them and society as a whole.

-AARP engaged Siteworx for web content management (WCM) and mobile strategy consulting, WCM development, mobile user experience and front-end development.
+AARP engaged Siteworx to help develop a multi-channel strategy that includes consulting, development and integration of the Adobe Experience Manager web content management solution – part of the Adobe Marketing Cloud – mobile user experience and front-end development.
 The non-profit organization was looking to have a single log-in for authenticated users, to better track user behaviors across all platforms, and to improve their agility in experimenting with, and deploying innovative digital business models.

 Using a create-once, publish-everywhere model, Siteworx provided AARP a single source for content and tools that could be leveraged across all AARP digital properties, including other collaborator and partner websites.
-Siteworx created the publishing environment in Adobe CQ5, allowing AARP’s authors to create content compatible for all browsers and devices.
-Authors can preview the content within a CQ preview tool for a specific browser or device and then customize the experience for that particular user group to ensure an optimized user experience.
+Siteworx created the publishing environment in Adobe Experience Manager (formerly known as Adobe CQ5), allowing AARP’s content authors to create content compatible for all browsers and devices.
+Authors can preview the content within Adobe Experience Manager’s preview tool for a specific browser or device and then customize the experience for that particular user group to ensure an optimized user experience.

-The Siteworx process was aimed at giving AARP the ability to better manage their online brand, deploy updates through a single source, and provide a unified user experience across all platforms.
+The Siteworx process provided AARP the ability to better manage their online brand, deploy updates through a single source, and provide a unified user experience across all platforms.
 This included optimization for PCs, tablets, smartphones (iOS, Android) and other devices.